polinchw/helloservice/README.md

     - `DELETE`: remove counts

 ## Assumptions
+- Application:
     - Assuming there is no DB involved and only will be keeping count of names during single runtime.
+- Deployment(GKE):
+    - Using n1-standard-1 machine type in GKE.
+    - Application will be deployed in us-east1-c zone.

 ## Structure
 ```